Support Centre

 What is DORA?

-However, although DORA does not introduce sector-specific rules on personal data protection, indirectly substantial part of its requirements, being targeted at the security of network and information systems and ensuring digital operational resilience, will reflect the ways in which financial entities equally comply with GDPR requirements.
-In this respect, it is important to look at the interplay between the GDPR and DORA, specifically in the key areas where their requirements intertwine, and what would be necessary to effectively comply with them.
-At this point, it is noteworthy that the GDPR remains fully applicable to the financial sector, and none of the DORA requirements will derogate the general rules of GDPR.
+At the same time, although DORA does not introduce sector-specific rules on personal data protection, an indirect substantial part of its requirements, being targeted at the security of network and information systems and ensuring digital operational resilience, will reflect the ways in which financial entities equally comply with the GDPR requirements.
+In this respect, it is important to look at the interplay between the GDPR and DORA, specifically in the key areas where their requirements intertwine and what would be necessary to effectively comply with them.
+At this point, it is noteworthy that the GDPR remains fully applicable to the financial sector, and none of the DORA requirements will derogate from the general rules of the GDPR.

 Scope of DORA

 Financial entities inevitably process huge amounts of personal data in the context of their services.
 All this data is processed, stored, and transmitted through their networks and information systems, and in cases where they use ICT third-party service providers, usually personal data is also exchanged between them and the respective providers, regardless of whether there are active data processing operations, or the ICT third-party service providers have a more of passive and indirect role with regard to the processed personal data.
-Thus, the GDPR applies not only to the activities of the financial entities, but also to the ICT third-party services provided to such entities as far as any personal data is processed in the context of their provision.
+Thus, the GDPR applies not only to the activities of financial entities but also to the ICT third-party services provided to such entities as far as any personal data is processed in the context of their provision.
 This also indicates that it is important to look at the interplay between the GDPR and DORA.

 ICT risk management

-The above-mentioned identification, classification, and documentation of the information assets has been performed to a certain extent, but from a different perspective, by the financial entities to comply with the GDPR.
+The above-mentioned identification, classification, and documentation of the information assets have been performed to a certain extent, but from a different perspective, by the financial entities to comply with the GDPR.
 The scope under DORA will be significantly broader since this requirement concerns not only information assets, which include personal data, but any kind of information assets.
-However, compliance with the GDPR and the existence of properly maintained data inventories, including registers under Article 30 of the GDPR, could facilitate the financial entities in their efforts to comply with DORA.
+However, compliance with the GDPR and the existence of properly maintained data inventories, including records under Article 30 of the GDPR, could facilitate the financial entities in their efforts to comply with DORA.

 Security measures